vicente-santacoloma/hl-twitter/README.md

 Requirements
 ------------

-* iOS SDK [8.0 or later]
+* iOS SDK 8.0 or later
-* Xcode [6 or later]
+* Xcode 6 or later

 Development Details
 -------------------

 * The applications uses Auto Layout and Size Classes.
 * The applications has a basic pagination system in order to the get the oldest tweets.
 After reaching the bottom of the table view, a cell with an activity indicator view will appear and in that moment, the app will start to fetch the oldest tweets.
 The application is able to fetch new tweets using the refresh mechanism or just after 1 minute of waiting.
 It is worth mentioning that the application was implemented (for simplicity) to only fetch one page of new tweets.
 This means that it will only fetch the first k number of new tweets where k is the maximum number of tweets to be requested.
-* The interaction with Twitter API is done using the pod (STTwitter)[https://github.com/nst/STTwitter].
+* The interaction with Twitter API was done using the pod [STTwitter](https://github.com/nst/STTwitter).
-* The source code documentation was done following the (appledoc)[http://gentlebytes.com/appledoc/] documentation generator scheme.
+* The source code documentation was done following the [appledoc](http://gentlebytes.com/appledoc/) documentation generator scheme.